kirillkovalenko/nssm/README.txt

 Thanks to Allen Vailliencourt for noticing bugs with configuring the service to run under a local user account.
 Thanks to Sam Townsend for noticing a regression with TerminateProcess().
+Thanks to Barrett Lewis for suggesting the option to skip terminating the application's child processes.

 Licence
 -------